Seagulls leaving a mess on your pier?

-They also “see” a nylon fishing line as a bright line, day or night.
+They also “see” a metal or nylon fishing line as a bright line, day or night.
 That line potentially interferes with their flight, plus it alarms them as it moves in the wind.

 Seagulls are heavy birds compared to most birds.
 As a result, they require a clear path to take off.
-Try stringing fishing line horizontally along your dock can be very effective and inexpensive.
+Stringing a fishing line horizontally along your dock can be very effective and inexpensive.
 Commercial products recommend stringing the line about 7-8 feet above the pier.

 Daddi Long Legs is another deterrent.
 It prevents gulls and other large birds from landing in open spaces.
 Where can you buy this product?
 Try www.Bird Barrier.com.